Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 To what extent can employers regulate off-duty conduct?

-Employers may seek to regulate off-duty conduct by including express provisions in the contract of employment or in policies regulating such off-duty conduct if it affects or is likely to affect the employee when he or she is doing his or her work or could otherwise adversely affect the employer.
+Employers may seek to regulate off-duty conduct by including express provisions in the employment contract or in policies regulating such off-duty conduct if it affects or is likely to affect employees when they are doing their work or could otherwise adversely affect the employer.

 Are there rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?